Spagettileg/virtual-cookboox/README.md

 •	Should the recipe content be fine with User, then User can follow next steps, as follows:

 1. Click back page control to revisit summary recipe selection page
-2. Click on the navbar brand logo 'Virtual Cookbook' to return to home page
+2. Click on the navbar brand logo 'Virtual Cookboox' to return to home page
 3. Leave the application by using normal browser control

 •	Only logged in users will have access to both [Edit](#edit-recipes) and [Delete](#delete-recipes) recipe material